Bartlesville Radio » News » DPS Auditorium Renovations, Other Projects Going Well

 Vincent added that the old chairs have been removed from the space.
 He said new chairs are on the way.
 The customized chairs are expected to arrive in September due to shipping issues.

 Getting the new chairs in September shouldn't be an issue.
-Vincent said they typically do not hold a lot of assemblies to start the school year in early-September.
+Vincent said they typically do not hold a lot of assemblies to start the school year.
 He said they have enough fold up chairs to use if 100 people or more need to gather in the auditorium.

 In terms of other projects on campus, the Administration Building's roof has been re-sealed with the cafeteria roof to follow.
 Vincent said they are looking at getting the playground fence fixed on the west side by the end of the month.
 He said new AC units for Dewey Elementary will be delivered on July 12 with Visionary Services starting their work a day or two after the drop off.